-For lovers of crime fiction, gay fiction, and the allure of the Greek islands, Fire on the Island is the perfect summer read.
+For lovers of crime fiction and the allure of the Greek islands, Fire on the Island is the perfect summer read.

-Nick Damigos, the FBI agent, arrives on the island just in time to witness the latest fire and save the dog of Lydia, a local cafe owner.
-Immediately enveloped by the community, Nick finds himself drawn to Takis, a young man who becomes his primary suspect, which is a problem because they’re having an affair.
+Nick Damigos, the FBI agent, arrives on the island just in time to witness the latest fire and save a beloved truffle-sniffing dog.
+Hailed as a hero and embraced by the community, Nick finds himself drawn to Takis, a young bartender who becomes his primary suspect, which is a problem because they’re having an affair.
 Theirs is not the only complicated romance in the community and Takis isn’t the only suspicious character on the island.
-The priest is an art forger, the young Albanian in love with Lydia's daughter harbors a secret, the captain of the coast guard station seems to have his own agenda, and Takis’s sister, who owns a local bar, has a vendetta against the whole village.
+The priest is an art forger, a young Albanian waiter harbors a secret, the captain of the coast guard station seems to have his own agenda, and the village itself hides a violent history.
 Nick has to unravel the truth in time to prevent catastrophe, as he comes to terms with his own past trauma.
 In saving the village, he will go a long way toward saving himself.

 A long time devotee of the Greek islands, Smith paints the setting with gorgeous color and empathy, ushering in a new romantic thriller with the charm of Zorba the Greek while shedding bright light on the very real challenges of life in contemporary Greece.